-This reduction in inflation had a positive impact on the University's endowment return for the fiscal year ending June 30, 2023, coming in at a positive return of close to 7%.
+Despite the increasing volatility in the investment markets over the last several years, investment income continues to be an important component of UI's ongoing revenue diversification.
+Improvements in stock market performance and the Federal Reserve guiding the economy to a soft landing after inflationary pressures had a positive impact on the University's endowment return for the fiscal year ending June 30, 2024 coming in at a positive 8.25% return.
 It is important to note that on a relative basis, the University's endowment achieved benchmark returns in the top quartile relative to its peers over the 3-year, 5-year and 10-year return periods.
 The University will continue to employ its long-term investment strategy to maximize total returns, at an appropriate level of risk.
-The Board of Regents investment advisor, Marquette Associates, is a partner in this process to ensure prudently managed and well-diversified investment portfolios.
+The Iowa Board of Regents' investment advisor, Marquette Associates, is a partner in this process to ensure prudently managed and well-diversified investment portfolios.